 Types of Natural Stone

 There are several types of natural stone for your countertop options.
 Therefore, it’s a matter of your needs and desire for upkeep.
 Since marble is a softer natural stone, there will be some upkeep.
-As an example, the marble should be sealed on regular bases.
-But this is more for maintenance then precaution.
+As an example, the marble should be sealed on regular basis.
+But this is more for maintenance than precaution.
 With Marble, you must be very careful with citrus, or vinegar all contain acids that are corrosive to natural stone.